I'm a member

 Printer Friendly Version

-Human Epididymis Protein 4 (HE4) is a potential new biomarker that has been cleared by the U.S. Food and Drug Administration (FDA) for monitoring patients with epithelial ovarian cancer.
-HE4 is proposed as a replacement for or complement to CA-125 for monitoring disease progression and recurrence.
+Human Epididymis Protein 4 (HE4) is a novel biomarker that has been cleared by the U.S. Food and Drug Administration (FDA) for monitoring patients with epithelial ovarian cancer.
+HE4 is proposed as a replacement for or complement to carbohydrate antigen 125 (CA-125) for monitoring disease progression and recurrence.
 HE4 has also been proposed as a test to evaluate women with ovarian masses and to screen for ovarian cancer in asymptomatic women.

 The standard treatment for epithelial ovarian cancer is surgical staging and primary cytoreductive surgery followed by chemotherapy in most cases.
 There is a lack of consensus about an optimal approach to follow-up patients with ovarian cancer following primary treatment.
 Patients undergo regular physical examinations.
 In addition, managing patients with serial measurement of the biomarker CA-125 to detect early recurrence of disease is common.
 A rising CA-125 level has been found to correlate with disease recurrence and has been found to detect recurrent ovarian cancer earlier than clinical detection.
 However, a survival advantage of initiating treatment based on early detection with CA-125 has not been demonstrated to date.
 For example, a randomized controlled trial (RCT) with women having ovarian cancer that was in complete remission did not find a significant difference in overall survival when treatment for remission was initiated when CA-125 concentration exceeded twice the limit of normal compared with delaying treatment initiation until symptom onset.